trainyard/pico-lambda/README.md

 - slice :: Int -> [a]
 - some :: (a -> Boolean) -> [a]

+## Where is ...?
+*native*
+- `length` Doesn't curry well.
+Try `map(x => x.length)`,
+'toString',
+'toLocaleString',
+- `pop` mutates, but we might need something to replace.
+- `push` push mutates the array by reference.
+It also returns the length of the arrya *strange*.
+[Here is an article on the differences](http://gunnariauvinen.com/difference-between-concat-and-push-in-javascript/), but we just use concat or cons
+'reverse',
+'shift',
+'unshift',
+'splice',
+'sort',
+'forEach',
+'indexOf',
+'lastIndexOf',
+'copyWithin',
+'findIndex',
+'fill',
+'entries',
+'keys'
 # Patterns
 Didn't find something you needed checkout out a few easy patterns